 I have been a doctoral student at the Division of Speech and Language Pathology since 2016.
+I had my half-time seminar in 2019.
 In my doctoral project, I examine speech- and language difficulties in young children with early neurodevelopmental disabilities.

 I work as a speech and language pathologist at Habilitation & Health, Stockholm County Council.
 In my clinical work, I mostly work with children with disabilities such as cerebral palsy, developmental delay and intellectual disability.

 Babbling as a predictor of speech and language difficulties in children with disabilities

 Earlier research has shown that the way a child babbles may predict their speech- and language development.
 In my doctoral project, I study the speech and language development of children with neurological disabilities from age 1 to age 5.
 One of the aims is to examine whether assessment of babbling may predict speech- and language difficulties and help in identifying children in need of speech and language support.